Skip to main content

 What’s around the corner?

-Research and development tax relief claims.
+Research and development tax relief claims

-Research and development (R&D) tax relief scheme continues as a vital mechanism for supporting companies engaged in science and technology projects.
-Throughout 2023, several changes to R&D tax relief have been implemented, including alterations to key areas such as the small and medium-sized enterprise (SME) R&D tax credits scheme.
+Throughout 2023, several changes to R&D tax relief were implemented.
+Including alterations to key areas such as the small and medium-sized enterprise (SME) R&D tax credits scheme.
 This has resulted in a reduction in the available tax relief.

 Concurrently, there appears to have been a marked increase in the number of R&D tax relief claims facing challenges from HMRC.
 The tax authorities are taking a closer look at the eligibility and substantiation of claims.
-This has lead to heightened scrutiny and, in some cases, disputes over the validity of submitted claims.
+This has led to heightened scrutiny and, in some cases, disputes over the validity of submitted claims.

 Steps to mitigate risk: